ohfix/ohfix/content/en/posts/coding/javascript/Vanila Javascript/types-values-and-variables.md

 +++
 # Overview and Definitions

-* JavaScript types can be divided into two categories: **primitive** types and **object** types.
-JavaScript’s primitive types include **numbers**, **strings** of text (known as strings), and **Boolean** truth values (known as booleans).
+* JavaScript types can be divided into two categories: *primitive* types and *object* types.
+JavaScript’s primitive types include *numbers*, *strings* of text (known as strings), and *Boolean* truth values (known as booleans).
 A significant portion of this blog is dedicated to a detailed explanation of the numeric, Boolean and string types in JavaScript.
-* The special JavaScript values **null** and **undefined** are primitive values, but they are not numbers, strings, or booleans.
+* The special JavaScript values *null* and *undefined* are primitive values, but they are not numbers, strings, or booleans.
 Each value is typically considered to be the sole member of its own special type.
-ES6 adds a new special-purpose type, known as **Symbol**, that enables the definition of language extensions without harming backward compatibility.
+ES6 adds a new special-purpose type, known as *Symbol*, that enables the definition of language extensions without harming backward compatibility.
 * Any JavaScript value that is not a number, a string, a boolean, a symbol, null or undefined is an object.
 An object (that is, a member of the type object) is a collection of properties where each property has a name and a value (either a primitive value or another object).
-* An ordinary JavaScript **object** is an **unordered** collection of named values.
-The language also defines a special kind of object, known as an **array**, that represents an **ordered** collection of numbered values.
+* An ordinary JavaScript *object* is an *unordered* collection of named values.
+The language also defines a special kind of object, known as an *array*, that represents an *ordered* collection of numbered values.
-* A **Set** object represents a set of **unique** values.
-A **Map** object represents a mapping from keys to values.
-Various “**typed array**” types facilitate operations on arrays of bytes and other binary data.
-The **RegExp** type represents textual patterns and enables sophisticated matching, searching, and replacing operations on strings.
-The **Date** type represents dates and times and supports rudimentary date arithmetic. **Error** and its subtypes represent errors that can arise when executing JavaScript code.
+* A *Set* object represents a set of *unique* values.
+A *Map* object represents a mapping from keys to values.
+Various “*typed array*” types facilitate operations on arrays of bytes and other binary data.
+The *RegExp* type represents textual patterns and enables sophisticated matching, searching, and replacing operations on strings.
+The *Date* type represents dates and times and supports rudimentary date arithmetic. *Error* and its subtypes represent errors that can arise when executing JavaScript code.
-* JavaScript differs from more static languages in that **functions** and **classes** are not just part of the language syntax: they are themselves values that can be manipulated by JavaScript programs.
+* JavaScript differs from more static languages in that *functions* and *classes* are not just part of the language syntax: they are themselves values that can be manipulated by JavaScript programs.
-* The JavaScript interpreter performs **automatic garbage collection** for memory management.
+* The JavaScript interpreter performs *automatic garbage collection* for memory management.
 This means that a JavaScript programmer generally does not need to worry about destruction or deallocation of objects or other values.
-* JavaScript supports an **object-oriented programming** style.
+* JavaScript supports an *object-oriented programming* style.
-* JavaScript’s **object** types are **mutable** and its **primitive** types are **immutable**.
+* JavaScript’s *object* types are *mutable* and its *primitive* types are *immutable*.
-* Constants and variables allow you to use names to refer to values in your programs. **Constants** are declared with **const** and **variables** are declared with **let** (or with **var** in older JavaScript code).
-JavaScript constants and variables are **untyped**: declarations do not specify what kind of values will be assigned.
+* Constants and variables allow you to use names to refer to values in your programs.
+Constants are declared with *const* and *variables* are declared with *let* (or with *var* in older JavaScript code).
+JavaScript constants and variables are *untyped*: declarations do not specify what kind of values will be assigned.

 # Numbers

-* JavaScript represents numbers using the 64-bit floating-point format defined by the IEEE 754 standard,1 which means it can represent numbers as large as ±1.7976931348623157 × 10308 and as small as ±5 × 10−324.
+* JavaScript represents numbers using the 64-bit floating-point format defined by the IEEE 754 standard,1 which means it can represent numbers as large as ±1.7976931348623157 × 10308 and as small as ±5 × 10^−324^.
 * The JavaScript number format allows you to exactly represent all integers between −9007199254740992 (-2^53^) and 9007199254740992 (2^53^), inclusive.

 ### Integer Literals